-The official challenge starts on the 19th of October and ends somewhere before or at the latest at the end of October, 21st.
+The official challenge starts on a Friday and ends at some point before or at the latest at the end of the following Sunday.
 It says "official" because there will be a "prep-phase" (as in “preparation phase”) that will allow you to gather resources and (in case you get a language with a non-Latin script) study your new alphabet before you can join in with everyone on the weekend.

 How you organize your study time over the weekend is totally up to you!
 If you want to utilize as many hours as possible, be my guest.
 If you still want to maintain a healthy sleeping schedule while learning, that is okay, too.
 (Please don’t forget to sleep.)
 What material you use is also your choice.
 The Internet is filled with a sheer infinite amount of information and this is what the "prep-phase" is for.

 The power of the Internet is strong and connecting to other people easier than ever!
 Only if you want to, of course.
 This challenge is for extroverts as well as introverts and everyone in between.
-Instagram and Twitter are wonderful places to find a study buddy (or two!) and this time there will also be a platform to talk with other participants personally.
+Platforms like Discord, Instagram and Twitter are wonderful places to find a study buddy (or two)!

 You might struggle, you might feel more motivated than ever before.
 Sharing both failure and success can be tremendously reassuring and motivating for others, so feel free to use the #LangJam hashtag throughout your challenge to share whatever is on your mind on Twitter and Instagram, be it frustration about tricky pronunciation or an exceptional funny word you’ve just learned.